Battle of Pliska: Battle

 While Nicephorus and his army were busy plundering the Bulgarian capital, Krum mobilized his people (including women and Avar mercenaries) to set traps and ambushes in the mountain passes.
 The Hungarians also supported the Bulgarians in the effort against the Byzantines.
 Initially Nicephorus intended to march through Moesia and reach Serdica before returning to Constantinople but the news of these preparations for a battle changed his decision and he chose the shortest way to his capital.
 The overconfident Emperor neglected to scout ahead and on 25 July the Byzantine army entered the Vărbitsa Pass.
 The Byzantine cavalry, however, told Nicephorus that the road was barred with wooden walls and that Krum's forces watched from the surrounding heights.
-The Emperor became panicked by the situation and repeatedly stated to his companions "Even if we have had wings we could not have escaped from peril."
+The Emperor became panicked by the situation and repeatedly stated to his companions, "Even if we have had wings we could not have escaped from peril."
 Before they could retreat, the Bulgars blocked the valley entrance.

 Nicephorus, unwilling to consider an assault on the palisades, simply set up camp, despite his generals' misgivings.
-From the heights, the Bulgarian troops began an effort to taunt and unsettle the Byzantine forces by means of banging their shields.
+From the heights, the Bulgarian archers began to rain down arrows upon the Byzantines in the valley below.
 After three days, the morale of the Byzantine troops was shattered.
 That evening, the Bulgarians assembled their troops and tightened the belt around their trapped enemy.
-At dawn, the Bulgarians rushed down the hills killing the panicked and confused Byzantines.
+At dawn, the Bulgarians rushed down the hills, killing the panicked and confused Byzantine troops.
 The Byzantine Imperial Bodyguard was the first to be attacked.
 The Byzantines fruitlessly resisted for a short time and perished.
 Upon seeing their comrades' fate, the other units broke and ran.

-As the Byzantines fled to the south, they came upon a muddy river that was difficult to cross.
+As the Byzantines fled south, they came upon a muddy river that was difficult to cross.
 Unable to quickly ford the river, many of the Byzantines including mounted forces fell into the water and became stuck in the mud.
 As additional waves of panicked and fleeing soldiers arrived at the river, they trampled and killed many of their compatriots.
 The river became filled with so many dead that the pursuing Bulgarians easily passed over the dead and continued to hunt down and attack the Byzantines.

 Those Byzantines who made it across the river were later confronted by high moated wooden walls constructed by the Bulgarians to impede the pathways to the south.
 The Byzantines attempted to climb over the wall and many were partially successful only to suffer injuries and death in the process.
 The Byzantines attempted to burn the walls but this tactic also proved ineffective and resulted in additional casualties.
 Almost all the fleeing Byzantines perished, some were killed by the sword; others drowned in the river; and many were mortally injured at the walls.